DevExpress/devextreme-demos/JSDemos/Demos/Sortable/Kanban/jQuery/description.md

 - `renderCards`
 In this function, **Sortable** allows users to reorder cards.
 It is attached to the `$items` element (a container for all cards in a specific list).
 All **Sortable**s are added to the same [group](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#group) to allow users to move cards between lists.

-In addition to **Sortable**, this kanban board implementation uses the [ScrollView](/Demos/WidgetsGallery/Demo/ScrollView/Overview/) widget.
-The widget's instance in the `renderKanban` function allows you to scroll the board left to right.
-The widget's instance in the `renderCards` function makes lists scrollable.
+In addition to **Sortable**, this kanban board implementation uses the [ScrollView](/Demos/WidgetsGallery/Demo/ScrollView/Overview/) UI component.
+The UI component's instance in the `renderKanban` function allows you to scroll the board left to right.
+The UI component's instance in the `renderCards` function makes lists scrollable.